Giorgi Makaridze: Club career

 On 12 September 2020, Makaridze moved away from the Portuguese league to sign a two-year contract with Segunda División side UD Almería.
 He was released by the club on 3 June 2022 as his contract was due to expire, and joined SD Ponferradina on 4 July.

 On 9 January 2023, after being mainly a backup to Amir Abedzadeh, Makaridze left Ponfe.

 On 11 January 2023, Makaridze signed a year-and-a-half contract with Marítimo in Portugal.
+On 27 July 2023, Marítimo announced that Makaridze's contract had been terminated by mutual agreement.

+On 8 February 2024, Makaridze joined Portuguese Liga 3 side Sporting da Covilhã.

 International career

 Giorgi Makaridze was a member of Georgia U17 team and played 10 games there.
 He also participated in Georgia U19 (played 8 games) and Georgia U21 (played 9 games).
 At age of 17, Makaridze established himself as a great prospect and starter for the Georgia national football team along with other teenagers such as Levan Kenia and Levan Mchedlidze.
 Currently he has played 14 games in Georgian National Football Team.